changyuan252/final-project/proposal.md

 Since the data is essentially a csv format, we decide to use python csv reader to read each row.
 For each row, if either destination or source airport is missing, we discart that row.
 If the number of stops and other info is missing, we will give the average edge weight as an estimate of the edge weight and still continue to use it in the netowrk.

 ### Data storage
 Since we are building a weighted directed graph to calculate shortest path, we will use an adjacency list to store the edge information.
 Specifically, we will use `Vector<Vector<double>> adj` to store the edge info, where the double value at `adj[i][j]` stores the edge weight between node i and node j.
 The storage cost is `O(n^2)` where n is the total number of nodes.
+For the SCC part, we will use an adjacency list `Vector<int>` to represent the new network.

 ## Graph Algorithms